Ordering the topological order in the fractional quantum Hall effect: Introduction

 In Sec.~\ref{sec:IR}, we use the information about the global symmetry and its anomaly to organize the possible TQFTs with a given Hall conductance.
 Given the value of $\sigma_H$, we present an algorithm leading to a minimal theory.

 We summarize our results, compare them with the literature, and present further thoughts in Sec.~\ref{sec: summary}.

-Several Appendices address more technical details, some of which are known, and others are new.
-App.~\ref{app:anyontheory} reviews some known examples of TQFTs and introduces our notation.
-App.~\ref{app:generator} describes how the one-form global symmetry that leads to $\sigma_H$ can be embedded in a larger one-form global symmetry of the system.
-In App.~\ref{app:spinc-classification}, we review and extend the different ways a TQFT can be coupled to a background $\U$ gauge field (the electromagnetic field).
-App.~\ref{app:gauging-quantum-dim} reviews how the gauging procedure, which is central in our discussion, affects the quantum dimension of the TQFT.
-And in App.~\ref{app:mme}, we present a construction of a minimal modular extension of some of the premodular TQFTs that we discuss often.
+Several appendices address more technical details, some of which are known, and others are new.
+Appendix~\ref{app:anyontheory} reviews some known examples of TQFTs and introduces our notation.
+Appendix~\ref{app:generator} describes how the one-form global symmetry that leads to $\sigma_H$ can be embedded in a larger one-form global symmetry of the system.
+In Appendix~\ref{app:spinc-classification}, we review and extend the different ways a TQFT can be coupled to a background $\U$ gauge field (the electromagnetic field).
+Appendix~\ref{app:gauging-quantum-dim} reviews how the gauging procedure, which is central in our discussion, affects the quantum dimension of the TQFT.
+And in Appendix~\ref{app:mme}, we present a construction of a minimal modular extension of some of the premodular TQFTs that we discuss often.